matthewberry5/personal/README.md

-# personal
+# General
-Repository for personal projects.
+Repository for personal enhancement and learning.

 ## Technology
 All files in this repository are created using